 Caregivers and teens both cover the same or similar content, but in separate locations.
+Caregivers can work through this by thinking about how their child usually says no in different contexts.
 Facilitators to lead all activities in this core lesson as outlined.